Updated March 2025 - Here is a link to the professional bio of Roger Pielke Jr.

 Like most people, I work for a living.

-I am through the end of 2024 a tenured full professor at the University of Colorado Boulder, where I have been employed since 2001.
-Starting January 2025 I’ll shift to being a professor emeritus at Colorado.
-In January, 2024 I affiliated with the American Enterprise Institute (AEI) in Washington, DC as a Nonresident Senior Fellow.
-I am thrilled to be affiliated with AEI, one of the most important think tanks in the United States, which houses some of the best policy researchers anywhere.
+In January, 2024 I affiliated with the American Enterprise Institute (AEI) in Washington, DC as a Nonresident Senior Fellow and in January, 2025 I became a resident Senior Fellow.
+I am absolutely thrilled to be affiliated with AEI, one of the most important think tanks in the United States (or anywhere), which houses some of the top policy researchers in the world.

 My politics are pretty centrist — Some days I am center right, other days center left, but every day I am an American pragmatist from the Rocky Mountain west.
 I registered as an “independent” in the State of Colorado on my 18th birthday in 1986 and have maintained that affiliation ever since.
 I’m by disposition not a fan of excessive partisanship.

-I have no research funding other than the support that THB readers provide via their subscriptions.
+I have no extramural research funding other than the support that THB readers provide via their subscriptions.
 I like it that way.
 We academics are always seeking funding from one source or another, and I appreciate doing that out in public.
 Over the decades I have received millions in research funding, virtually all from U.S. science agencies.
-My most recent grant was from NSF 2020-2021 on science advice in COVID-19 and was for ~$150k.
+My most recent extramural grant was from NSF 2020-2021 on science advice in COVID-19 and was for ~$150k.
 I do not expect to again apply for government grants.

-I occasionally give talks — I am a very good speaker and I plan to do more — and of course I expect to be paid for my work.
+I often give talks — I am a very good speaker and I plan to do more — and of course I expect to be paid for my work.
 I do not speak on subjects outside my expertise and no one has any editorial oversight on what I say.
 I welcome the chance to speak before groups that may be predisposed to disagree with my views.
 I occasionally consult (sometimes pro bono, sometimes paid) and I do not accept any financial support for commissioned research.

 If I write it or say it … I believe it.

-More than you want about me
+More than you want about me: